-Section 9.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time plan must follow.
-(If you think we are not meeting our deadlines, you can file a complaint.
-Section 11 of this chapter tells you how to file a complaint.)
+Section 9.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time

 If you want to ask us to cover your care for a longer period of time, you will need to use the appeals process to make this request.
 Before you start, understand what you need to do and what the deadlines are.